dm-pr/TMS/Readme.md

 **Notes**:

-API controllers have extensive error handling Validation should prevent bad parameters and request parameters manipulation/injection that result in thrown exceptions are handled in most basic way - via middleware and Error method in Login Controller.
+API controllers have extensive error handling.
+Validation prevents bad parameters.
+Request parameters manipulation/injection that result in thrown exceptions is handled in most basic way - via middleware and Error method in Login Controller.
-HTTP Code errors like 404 have very basic middleware handling Some hardcoded error messages and alerts.
+HTTP code errors like 404 have very basic middleware handling also.
+Some hardcoded error messages and alerts.
 Also hardcoded report templates.

 ** This code is fully open for anyone to take whatever they want, completelly free **